niyorn/browser-technologies/opdracht2/README.md

 [Pop up](https://niyorn.github.io/browser-technologies/opdracht2/Pop_up/index.html)

 ## Hamburger menu
-The hamburger is often used in a lot of modern site, but would happen if we have javascript disabled.
+The hamburger menu is often used in a lot of modern site, but would happen if javascript is disabled.
 Is the hamburger still functional?
-If not, how can we make the menu still functional for the people who doesn't have javacript enabled?
+How can we make the menu still functional for the people who doesn't have javacript enabled?

 ### Javascript
-The hamburger is created without javascript in mind.
+The hamburger menu is created without javascript in mind.
 So even when there is no javascript the user is still able to access the menu items.
 Alternatively the hamburger is only activated when javacript is enabled.

 *This line of code only works, because javascript is enabled*
 ```javascript